JessicaLoers/Capstone-Project-used/README.md

 Since the late 1980s, sampling as a musical practice has been an important part of pop music and has become usual, so that we, as listeners, easily lose sight of what, or rather __who, we are listening to__.

 __used__ is a community sample library app that is fun to use.
 Discover music samples and deepen your knowledge about music by using __used__ to explore connections between tracks and artists from different decades and genres.
 If you know a sample that isn't yet listed, you can add it to the database using the sample pair form and share your discovery and knowledge with other __used__ users.
-You can also create tracks and artists.
+Additionally you can reate tracks and artists.
 Your favorites and entries are collected on your personal profile page. __used__ inspires you to dive deep into music.

 __In memory of The Winstons and Gregory C. Coleman:__